gitee2github/docs/docs/en/docs/Container/isula-build.md

 ```
 isula-build ctr-img save [REPOSITORY:TAG]|imageID -o xx.tar
 ```

+Currently, the following flags are supported:

+- -f, --format: which indicates the exported image format: oci | docker (ISULABUILD_CLI_EXPERIMENTAL needed to be enabled)
+- -o, --output: which indicates the local path for storing the exported images.

 The following example shows how to export an image in `image/tag` format: